deanputney/slime-girls-visualization/README.md

 - [Play a demo of the application here](https://dl.dropbox.com/u/994121/canvastest/slime-girls/index.html)
 - [DNA Lounge's recording of the performance](http://www.justin.tv/dnalounge/b/330096677) Performance begins at 1:15:00.
 Parts of the visuals are best viewed around 1:18:00, 1:22:30, 1:30:00, 1:40:00, 1:43:00 and 1:44:00 (the finale).
 DNA Lounge's stream is pretty low-resolution.
 - [slimegirls.bandcamp.com](http://slimegirls.bandcamp.com) Includes most of the songs played in the performance.
 Support these guys, they rock.

+### Technical notes

+This is mostly cobbled together from some HTML Canvas experiments I was working on and an HTML clone of Doodle Jump.
+The final version was made in about a day and a half.
+Code is messy and hastily thrown together. *This is tested only in Chrome due to time restrictions.*

 Usage
 ========